George Gearry

 George Neville Gearry (17 December 1923 – 4 January 1990) was a New Zealand cricketer who played first-class cricket for Canterbury from 1953 to 1957.

-George Gearry served in the New Zealand Expeditionary Force in World War II.
-In cricket, he was an all-rounder who often opened the bowling.
+Gearry served in the New Zealand Expeditionary Force in World War II.
+In cricket, he was an all-rounder who often opened the bowling, and had the reputation of being "the most spectacular batsman in Canterbury".
 His highest first-class score was 79 when Canterbury beat Auckland in 1955–56; he also took 4 for 79 in the first innings.
 His best bowling figures were 6 for 32 in Canterbury's innings victory over Wellington in 1953–54, in his second first-class match.

+Gearry died when a car he was driving collided with an oncoming car on the main highway near Culverden in North Canterbury in January 1990.
+His son Roy, who was in the front passenger seat, was injured.